Haoming02/PMX-Scripting-Tools/README.md

 ## New Scripts
 - **parse_group_morph.py**: Convert `Group Morphs` into normal `Morphs` so that they are not lost when converting to other formats.
 - **duplicate_group_morph.py**: Copy `Group Morphs` from one model to another, based on the name of the morphs.
+- **list_bone_children.py**: List all children bones of the bone with the given index, to avoid breaking hierarchy when deleting bones.